rayman-v/jquery-on/README.md

 ### Explain
 - All selectors and event just pass to $.fn.on function;
-- Read the souce file and give me some advices [jquery.on.js]("https://github.com/rayman-v/jquery-on");
+- Read the souce file and give me some advices;